 Go to the DC fuse panel in your RV and find the fuse for the furnace.
 Pull it out and visually inspect it.
 If you are unsure, try replacing it or using a multimeter to check continuity.

 If the fuse is okay, you will now need to make sure the power is getting to the furnace.
 Open the furnace and find the wires connecting to it.
 Use a multimeter set on DC to check for 12V at the power connections.
 If power is not making it to the furnace, there could be a problem with the wiring that will need further diagnosis by a capable electrical repair person.

 If power is making it to the furnace, it may be a communication issue between your thermostat and your furnace.
 Make sure the wires from the thermostat are connected securely to the furnace while you have it open.
 This communication could be an ethernet or phone-type port, which will be harder to troubleshoot and will require an electrical professional.

 Now go to the thermostat in the wall inside your camper.
 Remove it from the wall and check the wiring connections.
 If the thermostat is digital, the screen should be powered on to indicate it is getting power.
 If it is not getting power, then the thermostat could be bad or there is a problem with the wiring.

 The Fan Runs, but There’s No Heat

-Usually, if the blower fan turns on but no heat comes out, you’re dealing with a fuel, ignition or circuit board issue.
+Usually, if your furnace blower fan turns on but no heat comes out, you’re dealing with a fuel, voltage, ignition, airflow, sail switch, or circuit board issue.

 How to Troubleshoot